YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DSKNOSPCAVAIL, Attempted write to file FFFF failed due to lack of disk space.
 Retrying indefinitely.

-Run Time Error: This error indicates that YottaDB/GT.M could not update file FFFF due to lack of disk space in the file system.
-If -INST_FREEZE_ON_ERROR is enabled, YottaDB/GT.M automatically disables it (sending a DSKSPCAVAILABLE message to the operator log) when adequate disk space becomes available again.
+Run Time Error: This error indicates that YottaDB could not update file FFFF due to lack of disk space in the file system.
+If -INST_FREEZE_ON_ERROR is enabled, YottaDB automatically disables it (sending a DSKSPCAVAILABLE message to the operator log) when adequate disk space becomes available again.

 Action: Make disk space available in the file system to allow updates to file FFFF.